-- Kagan structures to develop effective behaviour for learning and increase pupil engagement and participation in lessons. - Rosenshine's Principles of Instruction inform all teaching, including interventions and 1-2-1 support.
+- Kagan structures to develop effective behaviour for learning and increase pupil engagement and participation in lessons. - A strong and progressive planned curriculum with frequent review and retrieval of taught facts and skills means pupil know, remember and can do more. - Rosenshine's Principles of Instruction inform all teaching, including interventions and 1-2-1 support.
 This ensures that learning is delivered in a consistent way across subjects, classes, phases within the school.
-Research shows that there is a solid evidence base to support the effectiveness of this approach. - An effective recovery curriculum is in place to ensure that gaps in pupils' skills, knowledge and understanding are identified and filled, alongside the delivery of an age appropriate curriculum - Disadvantaged families continue to receive support from school and its charitable partners with food and clothing to ensure that pupils are ready and equipped to learn.
+Research shows that there is a solid evidence base to support the effectiveness of this approach. - Conscious discipline provides a reflective approach to behaviour management.
+Pupils are taught to be intrinsically motivated: to do the right thing simply because it is the right thing to do. - Disadvantaged families continue to receive support from school and its charitable partners with food and clothing to ensure that pupils are ready and equipped to learn.